SpookTunee/FarmFriends/README.md

 # Farm Friends

-This is a project created by Tate, Sarp, Rohan, and David for > Advanced Video Game Design class.
+This is a project created by Tate, Sarp, Rohan, and David for the *Advanced Video Game Design* class.

 TODO: